 By adopting NOAH as your inspection team, you can show your clients, insurance companies, and municipalities that their personal safety and their investment is a priority to you.
 The process for inspecting Buses, Vans, and RVs is much the same as a Tiny Home on Wheels, but obviously, there is no trailer, and the framing is pretty much already done.
 With that in mind, these types of conversions start the inspection process at Stage 3, which includes plumbing and electrical, then onto insulation.
 These are inspected to the NFPA 1192 code.

 The 5th and final stage is a walk-through and the inspector double-checks everything, including any outstanding items that might have been flagged in previous inspections.
 That seal and certificate of compliance are not sent out until the inspector gives his own “Seal of Approval”.

 NOAH Certified Memberships come in different shapes and sizes.
-A manufacturer membership is renewed annually and includes two Seals.
+Manufacturer membership is renewed annually and includes two Seals.
 If you’re building your own Tiny House on Wheels, NOAH offers a DIY membership.
-Because someone building their own home might take more than one year, this membership is good for the life of the build and includes one NOAH Certified Seal.
+Because someone building their own home might take more than one year, this membership is good for the life of the builder and includes one NOAH Certified Seal.
 In addition, NOAH offers a DIY and Manufacturer membership for Bus, Van, RV, and vehicle conversions.